-A provider who wishes to contest a DHS action or inaction for which due process is required under s.
+A provider who wishes to contest a DHS (Department of Health Services) action or inaction for which due process is required under s.
 227, Wis.
-Stats., may request a hearing by writing to the DHA.
+Stats., may request a hearing by writing to the DHA (Division of Hearings and Appeals).

-A provider who wishes to contest the DHCAA's notice of intent to recover payment (e.g., to recoup for overpayments discovered in an audit by DHCAA) is required to request a hearing on the matter within the time period specified in the notice.
+A provider who wishes to contest the DHCAA's (Division of Health Care Access and Accountability) notice of intent to recover payment (e.g., to recoup for overpayments discovered in an audit by DHCAA) is required to request a hearing on the matter within the time period specified in the notice.
 The request, which must be in writing, should briefly summarize the provider's basis for contesting the DHS decision to withhold payment.